-The pandemic has changed everything in the transportation field – every mode of transport has been impacted.
+The pandemic changed everything in the transportation field – every mode of transport was impacted.

-Due to increased teleworking, people have changed their commuting patterns, avoiding peak times and flattening out those curves.
-Many have even changed where they live.
-Of course, when people move, travel demands and travel patterns in an area will change.
+Due to increased teleworking, people changed their commuting patterns, avoiding peak times and flattening out those curves.
+Many even changed where they live.
+Of course, when people move, travel demands and travel patterns in an area change.

 A very different opportunity

 We first heard about the Cintra project from our advisor Dr. Patricia Mokhtarian, Professor of Civil & Environmental Engineering (Transportation) at Georgia Tech.

 This was a very different opportunity for us.
 Previously our research projects have been collaborations with or funded by national/state Departments of Transportation (DOTs).
 This was the first time we have worked with a company in this way.

 It was a unique and very positive experience.
 Cintra provided a lot of input and ideas throughout the study, which helped us shape our project in mutually beneficial ways from beginning to end.
 Cintra staff were very aware and respectful of our commitment to academic rigor, and conversely we understood (and learned even more than we initially knew) that the staff needed reliable descriptive statistics (how much teleworking and commuting is there right now, compared to before the pandemic? what are the expectations for the future?) even more than our fancy academic models.

 We had monthly feedback meetings with the Cintra team, and were aware of the ongoing conversations within the company using our results.

 We see partnerships between academia and industry as really beneficial to both sides.
 Companies gain the specialized knowledge and expertise of academics, while academics can shape their research to be more directly useful in real-world settings.

 Two types of study combined to give the bigger picture